-- Support new and promising collaborative projects that increase the understanding of athletic and human performance with respect to injury prevention, rehabilitation and optimizing human performance within athletic, healthy and clinical populations.
-Special emphasis categories include of metabolic disorders, cancer, adaptive sports, data analytics in human sports and performance, head injuries/concussion, and populations across the lifespan (pediatric and older adults), or COVID-19 pandemic-related health disparities.
+- Support new and promising collaborative projects that increase the understanding of athletic and human performance with respect to injury prevention, rehabilitation and optimizing human performance within athletic, healthy and clinical For example, topic areas could include (but not limited to) metabolic disorders, cancer, adaptive sports, data analytics in human sports and performance, head injuries/concussion, populations across the lifespan (pediatric and older adults), or COVID-19 pandemic-related health disparities.

 - Gather preliminary data for projects poised to be competitive for new extramural grant submissions that are relevant to

-- understanding the influence of physical activity, exercise training, and nutritional and psychological interventions on health and human performance within an athletic, healthy or clinical population;
+- understanding the influence of physical activity, exercise training, nutrition and psychological interventions on health and human performance within an athletic, healthy or clinical population.

-- research in novel technologies, approaches and data applications to understanding and improving health and human performance in athletic, healthy or clinical populations.
+- research in novel technologies, approaches and data applications to understanding and improving health and human performance in athletic, healthy and clinical populations.

 - Fund novel analyses or approaches of already existing data sets that provide new insights and understanding of health and human performance in athletic, healthy and clinical populations.